PatrickLangford/DQWebsite/content/talk/ReproducibiliTea/ReproducibiliTea.md

 ---
 abstract: I summarised the seminal paper 'False-Positive Psychology' by Simmons, Nelson, & Simonsohn for the journal club ReproducibiliTea.
-We then discussed how the paper affected our understanding of psychology, statitics, and open science, as well as thinking about how to improve scientific practices in the future.
+We then discussed how the paper affected our understanding of psychology, statistics, and open science, as well as thinking about how to improve scientific practices in the future.
 address:
   city: London